city72/city-72/README.md

 #### Install addons

-**PostgresSQL:** This addon has a monthly cost of 50$ usd.
+**postgresql:** This addon has a monthly cost of 50$ usd.
 It's used to have a database in your application

 ```sh
   $ heroku addons:add heroku-postgresql:standard-yanari -a YOURAPPNAME